One in, one out policy

 A one in, one out policy is a method used to control the number of people in one place or building at any one time.
 Where a place or building has reached its maximum capacity, further entry is only allowed upon a person leaving.
 It is especially used in nightclubs and bars, and most military establishments.

+The term is also used in reference to immigration, including the UK–France one in, one out plan which began in August 2025.